shakilgazi/GreenGuard--Cotton-Disease-Identification-using-Transfer-Learning/README.md

 # GreenGuard: Cotton Disease Identification using Transfer Learning

-• Disease Identifier for Cotton: Developed a deep learning model using Transfer Learning technique to identify if a cotton plant has a disease or not.
+• Developed a deep learning model using Transfer Learning technique to identify if a cotton plant has a disease or not.

 • Worked independently to analyze, visualize and preprocess the dataset using python library NumPy.
 Implemented the model in Google Colab using Keras and TensorFlow, used categorical_crossentropy as a loss function and Adam optimizer for training the model.
 Utilized ImageDataGenerator to rescale the images.